5 questions to help you zero in on the best software for your midsize or small law firm

 1. Who is going to use it?

 First, you need to understand who will be using the software.
-Is this just for your accountant?
-Will the lawyers touch the accounting software or just your legal timekeeping and billing tool?
-Do assistants need access?
+Is this just for your accountant or for bookkeeping purposes?
+Will the legal professionals touch the accounting software or just the legal timekeeping and billing tool?
+Do assistants or paralegals need access?
 This should be clear at the outset so that you know:

 - From whom you need to get buy-in?